HAWKWATCHER’S HELPER

 Eagles migrating in a southwest direction can save energy and travel great distances by gliding and soaring on the updrafts generated as northwest winds strike the slopes of the northeast-to-southwest-oriented ridges of the Lower Susquehanna River Watershed.

 Each raptor species, being a bird of prey, is at the top of its food chain and, as such, can be a good indicator of the health of the ecosystems supporting the links in that chain.
 It is therefore beneficial to monitor the population trends of raptors as indicators of environmental health.
 Hawk counting got its start at Hawk Mountain Sanctuary in 1935 when Maurice Broun began keeping daily records of the migrating raptors seen each autumn.
 Hawk Mountain’s data helped reveal the declines of the Osprey, Bald Eagle, and Peregrine Falcon during the 1950s and 1960s due, at least in part, to the effects of D.D.T.
 Today, there are sites all over North America where official hawk counts are conducted.
-To enumerate the birds migrating along the raptor “highways” of the Lower Susquehanna River Watershed and nearby areas of the Schuylkill River watershed (Hawk Mountain and Route 183), observers have discovered many advantageous lookouts from which to see moving birds.
-Eight of the best are plotted on the map which follows, including four where official counts are currently conducted each autumn.
+To enumerate the birds migrating along the raptor “highways” of the Lower Susquehanna River Watershed and nearby areas of the Schuylkill River watershed (Hawk Mountain), observers have discovered many advantageous lookouts from which to see moving birds.
+Eleven of the best are plotted on the map below.
+At five of these sites, official counts are currently conducted each autumn.

 Locations in and near the Lower Susquehanna River Watershed for watching autumn flights of migrating vultures, ospreys, eagles, harriers, hawks, and falcons.
 (NASA Earth Observatory base image)